neo4j/graphql/docs/rfcs/rfc-040-relay-first-api.md

 ```

 > Note that the plain `fulltext` option without `where` may still filter the results.

+Following this approach, the field `fulltext { score }` will always be returned as optional, regardless of the input.
+Which may lead to a slightly more confusing API compared to having separate operations.

 ## Simple API - Query